My IBM Log in Subscribe

 Another important application for image embedding is image generation: the creation of new images.

-One method to generate new images from image embeddings is variational autoencoders (VAEs).
+One method to generate new images from image embeddings uses variational autoencoders (VAEs).
 VAEs encode two different vector embeddings of input data: a vector of means and a vector of standard deviations.
 By randomly sampling from the probability distribution these vector embeddings represent, VAEs can use their decoder network to generate variations of that input data.

 Vector embedding for NLP

+Text embeddings are less straightforward.
+They must numerically represent abstract concepts such as semantic meaning, variable connotations and contextual relationships between words and phrases.
 Simply representing words in terms of their letters, the way image embeddings represent visuals in terms of their pixel values, would not yield meaningful embeddings.

 Whereas most computer vision models are trained using conventional supervised learning, embedding models for NLP require self-supervised learning on a truly massive amount of training data to adequately capture the many potential meanings of language in different contexts.